agilesix/AgileSix.com/src/pages/index.md

   - Pioneering work in civic tech
 casestudies-title: We’re proud of our work
-casestudies-body: Our team has helped clients like the Centers for Medicare and Medicaid Services and the Department of Veterans Affairs revolutionize their digital services.
+casestudies-body: Our team has helped clients like the Centers for Medicare and Medicaid Services, the Department of Veterans Affairs, and the Centers for Disease Control and Prevention revolutionize their digital services.
 casestudies:
   - VA.gov Modernization
   - CCSQ Agile Coaching and Digital Transformation